datatrails/datatrails-receipt-scitt/docs/index.rst

    api

-Keep an eye on `RKVST Docs <https://docs.rkvst.com/docs/overview/introduction/>`_ For guides and howto's
+Keep an eye on `DataTrails Docs <https://docs.datatrails.ai/docs/overview/introduction/>`_ For guides and howto's

 Indices and tables
 ==================